School Science Lessons

 If the sodium chloride content was leached away or lost by evaporation in very hot countries, the "salt" could indeed lose its salty taste.

-The evaporates from sea water salt pans are not pure sodium chloride, because they may contain over 10% magnesium chloride to act as a desiccating agent and assist food preservation.
+They may contain over 10% magnesium chloride which acts as a desiccating agent and assists food preservation.

 Note the cleavage at right angles and the taste of salt in the specimen.